Presidency of Benigno Aquino III: First official trip to Vietnam

 On October 26, 2010, Aquino met with President of Vietnam Nguyễn Minh Triết at the Presidential Palace in Hanoi, Vietnam.
 Aquino and Triết signed four memorandum of agreement on four areas of cooperation, namely, higher education, defense, oil spill preparedness and response, and search and rescue at sea.
 Aquino also met with Prime Minister of Vietnam Nguyễn Tấn Dũng.

 First official trip to Japan

 On November 11, 2010, Aquino made his first official trip to Japan for the Asia-Pacific Economic Cooperation (APEC) Summit in Yokohama, Japan.

-2013 midterm elections
+Elections during the Aquino III presidency

 Legislative and local elections were held in the Philippines on May 13, 2013.
 Positions contested included half the seats in the Senate of the Philippines, which are elected for six-year terms, and all the seats in the House of Representatives of the Philippines, who were elected for three-year terms.
 The duly elected legislators of the 2013 elections joined the elected senators of the 2010 elections to comprise the 16th Congress of the Philippines.
 Aquino's Team PNoy coalition won 9 senate seats and 112 seats in the house.